richardbiely/gaia-ecs/README.md

 [Entity](https://github.com/richardbiely/gaia-ecs/tree/main/src/perf/entity)|Focuses on performance of creating and removing entities and components of various sizes.

 ## Profiling
-It is possible to measure performance and memory usage of the gramework via any 3rd party tool.
+It is possible to measure the performance and memory usage of the framework via any 3rd party tool.
 However, support for [Tracy](https://github.com/wolfpld/tracy) is added by default.

 CPU part can be controlled via -DGAIA_PROF_CPU=ON/OFF (OFF by default).

-Memory part can be controlle via -DGAIA_PROF_MEM=ON/OFF (OFF by default).
+Memory part can be controlled via -DGAIA_PROF_MEM=ON/OFF (OFF by default).

 Building the profiler server can be controlled via -DGAIA_PROF_CPU=ON (OFF by default).
 >**NOTE:<br/>** This is a low-level feature mostly targeted for maintainers.
 However, if paired with your own profiler code it can become a very helpful tool.

 ## Unit testing
-The project is thorougly unit-tested and includes  thousand of unit test covering essentially every feature of the framework.
+The project is thoroughly unit-tested and includes thousand of unit tests covering essentially every feature of the framework.
 Benchmarking relies on a modified [picobench](https://github.com/iboB/picobench).

 It can be controlled via -DGAIA_BUILD_UNITTEST=ON/OFF (OFF by default).

 # Future
 Currently, many new features and improvements to the current system are planned.<br/>
-Among the most prominent ones those are:
+Among the most prominent ones are:
-* scheduler - a system that would allow parallel execution of all systems by default, work stealing, and an easy setup of dependencies
+* scheduler - a system that would allow parallel execution of all systems by default, work-stealing, and an easy setup of dependencies
 * scenes - a way to serialize the state of chunks or entire worlds
 * scripting - expose low-level structures of the framework so it can be implemented by various other languages including scripting ones
 * debugger - an editor that would give one an overview of worlds created by the framework (number of entities, chunk fragmentation, systems running, etc.)